-- English is the official language for the APS Plant Health 2023 annual meeting. - All slides must be in 16:9 widescreen format. - Prepare slides that support and supplement, not simply duplicate, what you are saying. - Design slides specifically for an oral presentation.
-Slides prepared for journal or book publication are seldom effective and often not legible. - NEW FOR 2023: Every presenter must include the Q&A QR code in their slide deck.
-Attendees will use the QR code to submit their questions using the Slido application.
-QR Codes can be found here: - Special Session QR Codes - o Technical Session QR Codes - No commercial activities or any advertising may be included in the presentation. - You will have 12 minutes for presentation and 3 minutes for Q&A.
+- English is the official language for the APS Plant Health 2024 annual meeting. - All slides must be in 16:9 widescreen format. - Prepare slides that support and supplement, not simply duplicate, what you are saying. - Design slides specifically for an oral presentation.
+Slides prepared for journal or book publication are seldom effective and often not legible. - No commercial activities or any advertising may be included in the presentation. - You will have 12 minutes for presentation and 3 minutes for Q&A.